What characteristics an application built with a Cloud Native approach has

 Based on this, draw up a roadmap.

-Experts advise planning the migration gradually — start with less critical services, refine the approach, and then tackle the key systems.
+Experts recommend planning the migration gradually: start with less critical services, test the approach, and then move on to the core systems.

 It is important to define upfront which properties the applications should gain after migration (scalability, module autonomy, automation, etc.).